n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 appear anywhere in text input sequences and should be rendered normally.
 GPOS positioning lookups should attach mark glyphs to dotted circles as they would to other non-mark characters.
-As visible glyphs, dotted circles can also be involved in GSUB substitutions.
+As visible glyphs, dotted circles can also be involved in <abbr>GSUB</abbr> substitutions.

 In addition to the default input-text handling process, shaping engines may also insert dotted-circle placeholders into the text